 The Virginia Bar requires two separate forms, with separate filing fees: the Character & Fitness questionnaire and the Bar Application.
-The Virginia Board of Bar Examiners encourages early filing of the Character & Fitness Questionnaire and offers a fee reduction if the questionnaire is filed with the first 14 consecutive calendar months of law school enrollment.
-The questionnaire is extensive and while early submission is optional, student should not postpone working on it.
-A complete questionnaire, if not previously submitted, must accompany the Bar Application, which is due closer to the planned exam date.
+The questionnaire is extensive so students should not postpone working on it.
+A complete questionnaire, must accompany the Bar Application.
 Filing deadlines for February is December 15 and the filing deadline for the July exam is May 10.
 Students can access the required forms by visiting the Bar website at: www.vbbe.state.va.us with the exception of the fingerprint card, which can be obtained from the Law Records Office or the Bar directly.

-GMU Police, located on B1 of Hazel Hall, will provide fingerprinting for GMUSL students free of charge.
+George Mason University Police, located in Room 110 of Van Metre Hall (formerly Founders), will provide fingerprinting for Scalia Law students free of charge.

-The GMUSL school code for the Virginia Bar is 166.
+The Scalia Law School code for the Virginia Bar is 166.

 Applications and information on the MPRE can be found on their website: www.ncbex.org .
 Since the requirements for accepting an MPRE score vary from one jurisdiction to another, check with the board(s) of bar examiners in each jurisdiction to which you intend to apply before completing the application materials.
 Examination results will be sent to you and to one jurisdiction of your choice and will be kept on file with ACT in Iowa City, Iowa, should you require additional copies to be sent in the future.